Manshi4952/-CODTECH-TASK-1/README.md

 print(bmi(weight,height))
 # >> OH..
 Noo..
 You are Obesity
 #The First Variable Must Be Weight In Kilograms
-#The Second Variable Must Be Height In Meters
+#The Second Variable must be Height In Meters
 #Both Are Must Be Intergers
 ```
 ---